Supporting Healthy Habits for Older Adults with Fitbit Care

 Plus, many Medicare Advantage plans include covered fitness benefits providing free or subsidized Fitbit devices to their members, while others offer benefits that include dollars to spend on over-the-counter (OTC) products, which increasingly includes Fitbit devices in the catalog.
 Be sure to check your plan benefits to see if you qualify for a free or subsidized Fitbit device.

-Four Ways Fitbit Care Can Help Older Adults Form Healthy Habits
+Three Ways Fitbit Care Can Help Older Adults Form Healthy Habits

 So how exactly can something as small as a Fitbit device help make such large–and impactful–changes in a person’s daily health habits?
 Let’s take a closer look at four important ways that Fitbit Care provides support and insights for older adults in their health journey.